Gigaspaces/xap-docs/site/content/xap/12.2/security/authenticating-against-an-ldap-repository.markdown

 {{%/align%}}

-# Configure Spring to use an LDAP Server
+# Configure Spring to Use an LDAP Server

 Spring Security supports authentication against LDAP through `LdapAuthenticationProvider`, an authentication provider that knows how to check user credentials against and LDAP repository.